With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 I can’t resist a funny story about Jim Lovell’s book, Apollo 13.

-My husband and I attended the 50th anniversary of the end of World War II party on a Navy aircraft carrier in Pearl Harbor.
+We attended the 50th-anniversary party marking the end of World War II on a Navy aircraft carrier.

 The honored guest was Jim Lovell.

-When we stepped up to introduce ourselves to him and ask for his autograph on our programs, I had something to say.
+When we introduced ourselves to him and asked for his autograph, I had something to say.

 A huge grin spread across Jim Lovell’s face and he called down the table, “Hey, Marilyn!
 Come meet a Navy wife who liked my book!”